MFA Art Admission

 We encourage potential applicants to attend one of our regularly scheduled Info Sessions in the fall.
 These informative "open house" events feature an overview of the program and application requirements with the Director of Admissions and a tour of the MFA Art studios.
 They are scheduled for Friday, October 12, 2018, Thursday, November 1, 2018, and Friday, December 7, 2018.
 Please RSVP here to confirm your attendance.
 Prospective students are also encouraged to attend our weekly Roski Talks during the fall and spring semesters.

-For more information please contact the Graduate Program Coordinator at 213.743.1804 or email@example.com.
+For more information please contact the Graduate Program Coordinator here or by phone at 213.743.1804.

 1. USC Graduate Application

 As part of the USC Graduate Application, you will be asked to submit the following:

 a) A complete USC Graduate Application;

 c) Official transcripts (also referred to as "academic records") from ALL post-secondary schools attended;

 d) TOEFL or IELTS scores, for international applicants whose native language is not English.

 NOTE: The Roski School’s MFA Art program does not require GRE test scores.

 b.
 Submit your artist's statement online at http://roski.slideroom.com

 The online application is required for all graduate applicants to USC.
 It can be accessed at: https://gradadm.usc.edu/apply/.
 You may return to work on your application over several sessions.
 Only after you submit your application will it be available for review by the admissions staff.
 When you are ready to submit your application, you must pay the application fee via credit card online (Visa, MasterCard and Discover cards are accepted).